Frequently Asked Questions

 The Censys datasets also have higher fidelity in terms of tracking changes to the Internet over time and providing the most accurate snapshot of the current Internet.

 What third-party sources does Censys use to enrich Search data?

 What access does Censys provide for researchers?

-We provide academic and other non-commercial researchers with free access to Censys datasets on Google BigQuery as well as up-to-date raw scan data.
+We provide academic and other non-commercial researchers with free access to the same data as our highest-tiered customers: Censys datasets available in Google BigQuery and up-to-date raw scan data for downloading.
 This access is strictly limited to non-commercial use.
 Learn more about research access.

 Can I opt out of Censys scans?

-However, if you wish to opt-out, you can configure your firewall to drop traffic from the subnets we use for scanning:
+If you wish to opt out, you can configure your firewall to drop traffic from the subnets we use for scanning.
+Find them here.

-We do not remove results from Censys, but if you have blocked these subnets, the results will automatically be pruned out.
+We do not remove any results from Censys data sets, but if you have blocked these subnets, your hosts will automatically be pruned out of our daily snapshots.